simplay/master_thesis/Source/core/README.md

 + **-dscale FLAT** scale of depth field values to have those values in meters.

++ **-metl INT** minimal expected trajectory length.
+All trajectories shorter than this specified length are filtered.
+By default this value is equal to the constant `SimilarityTask.MIN_EXPECTED_TRAJ_LEN`.

 ## Generated Output Files

 When running the code on a dataset called **DATASET**, the following output is generated: